statsmaths/stat209/_notes/class05-data-dictionary.md

 ### Data Dictionary

-We have just covered all of the things that need to be considered before collecting a dataset.
+We have just covered several things that need to be considered before collecting a dataset.
 A **data dictionary** is a written description documenting all of the decisions that go into constructing a dataset.
 A data dictionary includes: (1) variable names, (2) variable data types,